mongoosastic/mongoosastic/README.md

 ### Truncating an index

 The static method `esTruncate` will delete all documents from the associated index.
-This method combined with synchronise can be usefull in case of integration tests for example when each test case needs a cleaned up index in Elasticsearch.
+This method combined with `synchronise()` can be useful in case of integration tests for example when each test case needs a cleaned up index in Elasticsearch.

 ```javascript
 GarbageModel.esTruncate(function(err){...});